PalouseDH/symposium/2019/day-1.md

 **Afternoon**

--Sharing out from the morning
+- Sharing out from the morning
-  -Mukurtu work
+  - Mukurtu work
-  -Generl reflections
+   - General reflections
--Tour of MASC
+- Tour of MASC

 ## DH Discussion Session
 -----------------------

 - Christen, Kimberly.
 (2018) “Relationships not Records: Digital Heritage and the Ethics of Sharing Indigenous Knowledge Online." in Routledge Companion to Media Studies and Digital Humanities, edited by Jentery Sayers.
 Routledge: Taylor and Francis,pp. 403-412. (http://www.kimchristen.com/wp-content/uploads/2018/05/41christenKimberly.pdf)

--Christen, Kimberly.
+- Christen, Kimberly.
 (2012) "Does Information Really Want to be Free?
 Indigenous Knowledge Systems and the Question of Openness."
 International Journal of Communication, Volume 6, 2870-2893. (https://ijoc.org/index.php/ijoc/article/view/1618/828)